-In June of 2009, during one of the worst economic periods of our lifetime, my wife took a step of faith and journeyed out of her comfort zone by starting her own medical recruiting company; Cornerstone Medical Recruiting.
-Her decision to take that step of faith has resulted in one of the biggest blessings of our lives.
+In June of 2009 my wife took a step of faith and journeyed out of her comfort zone.
+She left her comfort zone by starting her own medical recruiting company; Cornerstone Medical Recruiting.
+Her decision to step out in faith resulted in one of the biggest blessings of our lives.
 In August of 2012, we had the privilege of traveling to do missionary work in Burundi, Africa.
-Burundi is one of the 5 poorest countries in the entire world.
-Before this trip, neither of us had ever been on any kind of missionary trip, so this was definitely a journey outside of our comfort zone.
-However, I would not trade the experiences we had there for anything in the world.
-It was definitely a life changing experience for us that we will never forget.
-Taking journeys outside of our comfort zone has brought blessings to our lives that we would have never experienced otherwise.
+Burundi is one of the 5 poorest countries in the world.
+This was our first missionary trip.
+So, this was definitely a journey outside of our comfort zone.
+But, I wouldn’t trade the experiences we had there for anything in the world.
+It was a life changing experience we will never forget.
+Journeying out of our comfort zone has brought us blessings we would have never experienced otherwise.

-I would like to leave you with a quote by H. Jackson Brown Jr. that says, ““Twenty years from now you will be more disappointed by the things that you didn’t do than by the things you did do.
+I would like to leave you with a quote by H. Jackson Brown Jr. The quote says, ““Twenty years from now you will be more disappointed by the things that you didn’t do than by the things you did do.
 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.”